susanli2016/susanli2016.github.io/_posts/2017-04-06-Poverty-Boston.md

 [2016 Canadian census data will be released later this year](http://www12.statcan.gc.ca/census-recensement/2016/ref/release-dates-diffusion-eng.cfm), according to [Statistics Canada](http://www.statcan.gc.ca/eng/start).
 I wasn't going to wait, I decided to play around with [U.S. Census Bureau 2010-2014 ACS (American Community Survey) data](https://www.census.gov/programs-surveys/acs/).

-For this project, I will use a number of packages as follows:
+For this project, I will be using a number of packages as follows:

 {% highlight r %}
 library(sp)